Create and Activate Variant Configurations

 Add New Variant Configuration

-To create a temporary variant configuration for the model in the global workspace, click the entry corresponding to the global workspace of the model in the Configurations tab.
+To create a temporary variant configuration in the base workspace or data dictionary used by the model, click the entry corresponding to the storage location used by the model in the Configurations tab, for example,

 To add a new named variant configuration, click the Add variant configuration button .
 A new row is added to the table of named configurations.
 Type a name for this configuration in the box.